boost-entropy-azure/data-science/README.md

 - An IoT Hub
 - An Event Hub
 - An Azure data lake storage container
+- An Azure File Share to store files for the docker containers
 - A Mosquitto MQTT Broker in a Docker Container
+- A MQTT to Event Hubs Connector in a Docker Container
 - A VM with Apache Spark, and Jupyter Notebook

 ## Table of Contents